dekovski/GLA_Neural_Lyapunov/README.md

 <h1 align="center">Supervised learning of Lyapunov functions using Laplace averages of approximate Koopman eigenfunctions</h1>
 <p>This page contains the code associated with our paper [https://ieeexplore.ieee.org/document/10171181].
-We provide two examples that can be run easily on your browser as Google Collab notebooks.
-Don't forget to select the GPU option in Collab notebook settings (but this is not strictly required).</p>
+We provide two examples that can be run easily on your browser as Google Colab notebooks.
+Don't forget to select the GPU option in Colab notebook settings (but this is not strictly required).</p>

 <p></p>